MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Dataverse.md

 All of these features will be added to the Dataverse connector in the future, at which time the Common Data Service (Legacy) connector will be deprecated.

-### Dataverse OData API performance and throttling limits
+### Dataverse performance and throttling limits

-For information about OData API performance and throttling limits for Dataverse connections, go to [Requests limits and allocations](/power-platform/admin/api-request-limits-allocations).
-These limitations apply to both the Dataverse connector (which uses the OData API as an implementation detail) and the [OData Feed](odatafeed.md) connector when accessing the same endpoint.
+For information about performance and throttling limits for Dataverse connections, go to [Requests limits and allocations](/power-platform/admin/api-request-limits-allocations).
+These limitations apply to both the Dataverse connector and the [OData Feed](odatafeed.md) connector when accessing the same endpoint.

 ### Table retrieval rate